 All too commonly, developers and agents provide marketing material that say your apartment is going to be one size but, in the fine print of the contract, you will be purchasing an apartment that could very well be much smaller than you had anticipated.

 You should not rely on marketing material.
 You should ensure that you understand the terms of the contract and the property that you are buying.

-Please contact our Property Team for further information or to have a free 15 minute consultation with one of our lawyers to see how we can assist you.
+Please contact our Property Team for further information on +61 3 9822 8588 to find out how we can assist you.